Bachelor of Arts in Child and Adolescent Development: Concentration in Early Care and Education

 Concentration in Early Care and Education

-The concentration in Early Care and Education is for students who wish to work primarily with young children (infants, toddlers, and preschoolers) and their families in settings such as childcare centers and preschools.
-This concentration is recommended for students who wish to meet the requirements for the Child Development Permit issued by the California Commission on Teacher Credentialing.
-The Department of Child & Adolescent Development at San Francisco State University prepares the early childhood workforce through this concentration.
-The Early Care and Education concentration is also recommended as preparation for students who wish to become early intervention specialists (birth-kindergarten) and plan to enroll in the Early Childhood Special Education credential program after graduation.
+The B.A. in Child & Adolescent Development: Concentration in Early Care & Education is for students who wish to work primarily with young children (infants, toddlers, and preschoolers) and their families in settings such as childcare centers and preschools.
+This concentration is aligned with multiple levels of the California Child Development Permit (the teaching and supervision credential for preschool and younger) and the Early Childhood Special Education graduate program at SF State.

 Program Learning Outcomes

-1. To promote and advocate for social justice and be culturally aware, sensitive, and responsive in the context of CAD.
+1. Promote and advocate for social justice and be culturally aware, sensitive, and responsive in the context of CAD.

-3. To apply developmental, learning, and cultural theories used in the context of the field.
+2. Apply developmental, learning, and cultural theories used in the field of CAD.

-6. To understand research methods, assessment, evaluation, and data collection, analysis, and reporting; to conduct action research in the context of CAD.
+4. Understand research methods, assessment, evaluation, data collection, analysis, and reporting in the context of CAD.

 Child and Adolescent Development Major (B.A.): Concentration in Early Care and Education — 45 units

 All courses for the major must be completed with a grade of C or better.
-CR/NC grading is only accepted for Early Childhood Internship (CAD 611).
+CR/NC grading is only accepted for CAD 280 Early Childhood Internship.

 Core Requirements (24 units)